 About Me

-I am a Visiting Assistant Professor of Environmental Studies at Hamilton College.
+I am an assistant teaching professor at Villanova University.
 As a conservation ecologist, I’m broadly interested in applying principles of ecological theory to address pressing questions about biodiversity loss and species conservation.
 My work spans a variety of taxa and encompasses modeling, experimental, and observational approaches.

 Current News